 UK ticket-holder wins £171m EuroMillions jackpot

+EuroMillions: UK ticket-holder wins £171m jackpot

-A UK ticket-holder has won more than £171m with tonight’s EuroMillions jackpot, Camelot has said.
+A UK ticket-holder has won more than £171m in tonight’s EuroMillions jackpot, Camelot has said.

 The lottery game is played in Ireland, Austria, Belgium, France, Luxembourg, Portugal, Spain, Switzerland and the United Kingdom.